-QNu’s Hodos is a quantum resilient public key cryptography based software that works on shortest vector problem in a complex lattice that has been shown to be a hard problem even for large scale quantum computers to solve.
+QNu’s Hodos (PQC) is a quantum resilient public key cryptography based software that has been shown to be a hard problem for large scale quantum computers to solve.

 Rapid digital transformation is heightening security risks and making systems prone to vulnerabilities.
 Cryptosystems should be agile and move at the same speed as digital adoption.

 PKI is highly adopted because of its ease of usage.
-When shifting the cryptosystems, integration is a tremendous task; any gaps in implementation may lead to attacks.
-Hodos uses NIST recommendations, which makes it easy to integrate it with the present system and future upgrades.
+Integration is a challenge when changing cryptosystems, hence gaps must be avoided.
+Hodos (PQC) uses NIST standards for easy integration with current and future systems.

 Data is the most valuable asset for any organisation.
-The shelf life of sensitive data is more than 10 years and more than 25 years for critical data.
+Sensitive data has a shelf life exceeding 10 years, while critical data can be stored for over 25 years.
 This shows that today’s encryption still poses a risk in the coming years.
-Moving to Hodos will help in securing your data and reduce the risk of data theft for today and tomorrow.
+Moving to Hodos (Post Quantum Cryptography) will help in securing your data and reduce the risk of data theft for today and tomorrow.